patfelst/Iron-Timer-Mk2/README.md

 2. Press button on rotary encoder to start countdown timer.
 3. When countdown finishes, HA switches the iron off.
 4. LED display turns off and enters idle state.
-5. Adjust LED display brightness at any time by press and hold encoder button for < 0.6seconds, then select beteween 0.1 and 1.0
+5. Adjust LED display brightness at any time by press and hold encoder button for > 0.6 seconds < 2.0 seconds, then select beteween 0.1 and 1.0
 6. To finish countdown early, double click encoder button.
 Switch turns off immeditely.
 7. To add or remove time during countdown, simply twist the encoder in steps of 15s.
 8. When device is idle, user can tap rotary encoder switch to wake up device, which resets to 5:00 minutes.